NaimAyat/UCLA_CS161/Reading1.md

 * Space complexity? bl
 #### 3.4.5 Iterative Deepening Depth-First Search
 * Gradually increases the depth limit until a goal is found.
 * Complete?
-When `b` is finite (like BFS)
+Yes, when `b` is finite (like BFS)
 * Optimal?
-When the path cost is a nondecreasing function of the depth of the node (like BFS)
+Yes, when the path cost is a nondecreasing function of the depth of the node (like BFS)
 * Time complexity?
 O(b<sup>d</sup>) (like BFS)
 * Space complexity? bd (better than BFS)
 ### 3.5 Heuristic Search Strategies